I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugcontrol2-getnumbertextreplacements.md

 ## -remarks
 <p>For an overview of aliases used by the <a href="debugger.introduction#debugger_engine#debugger_engine">debugger engine</a>, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff560047">Using Aliases</a>.
 For more information about using aliases with the debugger engine API, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff551041">Interacting with the Engine</a>.</p>

-<p>For an overview of aliases used by the <a href="debugger.introduction#debugger_engine#debugger_engine">debugger engine</a>, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff560047">Using Aliases</a>.
-For more information about using aliases with the debugger engine API, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff551041">Interacting with the Engine</a>.</p>

 ## -requirements
 <table>
 <tr>